 To make matters worse, these brands knock off high-end fashion houses, making them seem even cheaper than they already are.
 They profit off of selling a high number of garments, and they rely on mass consumerism.
 Quantity is far more important than quality.
 And how do you sell a lot of anything?
 You make it as cheap as possible.
 Spending on clothes has gone down, while people own more garments than ever before.
 In 1991, the average consumer-owned 40 pieces of clothing compared to the average of 63.7 garments owned in 2013.
 While this may sound like nothing but a win for the consumer, the reality of the environmental and ethical impact of these statistics affects everyone in the fashion life cycle.

 We Get Roped Into the Trend Cycle

-Liz Ricketts, the cofounder of the OR Foundation that works to improve environmental justice, education, and fashion development in the US and Ghana says that she “saw how the acceleration of fast fashion was creating a toxic disposable culture across the entire industry.”
+Liz Ricketts, the cofounder of the OR Foundation, works to improve environmental justice, education, and fashion development in the US and Ghana, says that she “saw how the acceleration of fast fashion was creating a toxic disposable culture across the entire industry.”
 This destructive mentality has real repercussions as the manipulative psychology behind fast fashion takes over our screens, wallets, and wardrobes.